FAIR Legal & Estate Guide

 • Flag missing items, consigned property, pledged collateral, disputed ownership, and property stored at more than one location.

-• Set communication rules before inspection so the appraiser is not pulled into informal advocacy for either side.
+• Set communication rules before inspection so the appraiser is not pulled into advocacy for either side.

 Require independence and fee transparency